 What if I can’t make it to open day in person?

-You’ll notice that there are online options for attending open days across many universities, with some holding online-only events.
+There are online options for attending open days across many universities, with some holding online-only events.
 While this is beneficial for students living in remote areas who may find it difficult to get to a physical event, we'd encourage you to make the trip to attend uni open days in person when possible.
 Part of choosing the right university is feeling at home on campus, and it can be difficult to get an idea of this through a computer screen (though a virtual tour can certainly help).

 Are uni open days free?

 Yes!
 You don’t have to pay to attend a university open day in Australia, but you will need to register.
 You can register via the university’s website.
 This is so the university can communicate with you in the lead up to the event and ensure you get the absolute most out of the day.

 Note that at some university open days, you may have to register separately for time-allocated accommodation or campus tours, after you have registered to attend the open day in general.

 It’s always a good idea to arrive at university open days with a list of questions you want to find answers to.
 Don’t be afraid to speak up in information sessions or seek out current students and teaching staff to chat with – this is what open days are all about!
 The questions you ask will depend on what’s most important to you when it comes to choosing a university.
 We’ve put together a list to help you determine what you want to know more about.

 What facilities are available to students studying this program?

 How many students are typically in each tutorial or workshop?

 Are the lecturers and tutors in this program currently working in the industry?